Hidden ferromagnetism of centrosymmetric antiferromagnets: Minimal model

 where $h^{1}_{\boldsymbol{k}}$ and $h^{y}_{\boldsymbol{k}}$ are the Fourier images of the nearest-neighbor hoppings and sign-alternating part of the SO coupling, respectively, and $h^{\phantom{0}}_{\boldsymbol{k}}$ is the Fourier image of transfer integrals within the sublattice, assuming that these transfer integrals have the same form in both AFM sublattices and the altermagnetic part, responsible for the spin splitting, can be neglected.
-These Fourier images can be obtained using Eqs.~(\ref{eq:gbt1}), (\ref{eq:gbty}) (for $\alpha = \pi/2$), and (\ref{eq:gbt2}), respectively.
-The N\'eel field is also supposed to be parallel to $y$ ($\alpha = \pi/2$), the same as the sign-alternating part of the SO coupling.
-Alternatively, one can consider the situation where the sign-alternating part of the SO coupling and the N\'eel field are parallel to $x$ ($\alpha = 0$), which yields the same Hamiltonian in the local coordinate frame -- see Eqs.~(\ref{eq:gbtx}) and (\ref{eq:gbty}) for $\alpha = 0$ and $\pi/2$, respectively.
+These Fourier images can be obtained using Eqs.~(\ref{eq:gbt1}), (\ref{eq:gbty}), and (\ref{eq:gbt2}), respectively.
+The N\'eel field is taken in the direction of sign-alternating part of SO coupling.
+The directions $x$ and $y$ correspond to, respectively $\alpha = 0$ and $\pi/2$ in Eqs.~(\ref{eq:gbtx}) and (\ref{eq:gbty}).
+In both cases, the SO interaction is described by the matrix $\hat{\sigma}_{y}$ in the local coordinate frame, as reflected in Eq.~(\ref{eq:Hk}).
+According to Eq.~(\ref{eq:gbt1}), the nearest-neighbor hoppings are described by the matrix $\hat{\sigma}_{x}$.
+Finally, the magnetic field in the local coordinate frame is aligned along $z$ at both magnetic sites.